Japan minister denies officials asked adviser to contact Toshiba shareholders

-TOKYO (Reuters) -Japan’s trade ministry on Friday denied its officials directed an adviser to contact Toshiba Corp shareholders as part of a plan to pressure them to support management in a key vote on board membership.
+TOKYO (Reuters) -Japan’s trade minister on Friday denied his officials directed an adviser to lean on Toshiba Corp’s foreign shareholders to ensure management won a key vote on board membership last year.

-An explosive shareholder-commissioned investigation released on Thursday found Toshiba management and the government colluded to lean on foreign investors to fall in line with management’s wishes.
+The denials follow an explosive shareholder-commissioned investigation released on Thursday that accused the government of colluding with Toshiba to pressure foreign investors to fall in line with management’s wishes.

-Among its findings, the investigators’ report said the trade ministry “effectively asked” a government adviser, described as “Mr. M”, to negotiate with Harvard University’s endowment fund to change its voting behaviour.
+Among its findings, the investigators’ report said Toshiba, working in unison with the trade ministry, “effectively asked” a government adviser, described as “Mr. M”, to negotiate with Harvard University’s endowment fund to change its voting behaviour.

 “Ministry officials have informed me that it’s not true that any request was made to engage with individual investors,” Trade Minister Hiroshi Kajiyama told a regular press briefing.